ivaoes/TrainingServer/Plugins/ILS/README.md

 # ILS (LOC only)

-This plugins simulates using PID controll (with a ficticious plant) the aircarft joining the localizer of the ILS.
+This plugin simulates using PID control (with a fictitious plant) the aircraft joining the localizer of the ILS.

 Command and data must be in the following form:
 ```